M-Jafarkhani/NFDI4IngModelValidationPlatform/src/ROhub/Readme.md

 ```bash
 cp -v .env "$(pip show rohub | awk -F': ' '/Editable project location/ {print $2}')/.env"
 ```
-This is a sample `.env` file which works connects to the Development:
+This is a sample `.env` file which connects to the Development:

 ```bash
 [API_SECTION]